#BoundaryWatersCanoeArea, #naturelover, Boundary Waters Canoe Area, Innerwork

 Do you have experienced those days when everything seems to be a little off?
 The events that happen are bothersome but not necessarily bad, just annoying persistent incidents peppering you though out the day.
 I’ve been dropping things a lot, having minor accidents and there was a great deal of miscommunication happening as well.
 Emails, texts, even verbal expressions seem to be just a bit off, enough to confuse.

-Every little thing seems just to be annoying me and able to get under my skin.
+Classic Mercury in Retrograde symptoms and still highly annoying.
+Every little thing seems able to get under my skin.
 Recently I’ve had several pieces of bad news hit very close to home.
 These happenings have put my ‘off days’ into perspective and make me thankful the worst thing that happened to me personally, was falling off the couch while watering a hanging plant.
 Just call me Grace!

 Now, I don’t mind hard work or getting my hands dirty when my heart is behind the task.
 So metaphorically pushing my boulder of life uphill is something I understand that must happen occasionally.
 Especially when duties I work so hard at benefit the goals I am trying to manifest to fruition.
 Worky, work!
 Busy bee!
 That’s me.